-I would be remiss not to address the security and reliability assurances provided by Teamwork regarding this software since as owners we know, the most critical aspect of project management software is that it works, and it keeps data safe.
+I would be remiss not to address the security and reliability assurances provided by Teamwork regarding this software since as owners we know, the most critical aspect of project management software is that it works, and it keeps project data safe.

 According to Teamwork, their system has a 99.9% uptime (hey, nobody’s perfect) and they offer customer support all day, every day of the week.
 All data is kept secure with a 2,048-byte length certification supplying a 256-bit AES encryption and all they retain all data on their system for at least five years.

 Let’s view this the quick and easy way, thanks to Teamwork Projects’ website:

 All these plans come with unlimited free collaborators, the same security and reliability assurances, and offer a 30-day free trial.
 Teamwork also offers a money-back-guarantee saying that if you don’t love the software, you will receive a refund.

 There is no contract so that you can cancel anytime and there is a free plan available (although, it does have its limitations.)
 They do offer discounts for not-for-profit organizations and for schools which is noble and lovely, and there is an option to pay either monthly or per year.

 Microsoft Project vs Teamwork Projects: What the Tech Troop Thinks

 There is no true “winner” here since they both perform similar functions albeit differently and some with more pizazz with various features.